 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-The student is required to provide a thread in response to the provided topic for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided topic for each Discussion.
 Each thread is to be at least 250 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 100 words.

 The student will write a 7-page paper on the topic of his or her choosing dealing with an aspect or issue involving homeland security and or emergency management.
 The paper must be in current APA format and include at least 10 sources (which can include the class textbooks and the Bible).